FrommeLab/colabfold-pipeline/README.md

-# ColabFold Multimer Batch Pipeline
+# LocalColabFold Batch Pipeline

 This repository provides a set of shell scripts to run ColabFold multimer predictions in batch mode.
 The pipeline:

-1. Combines query and prey FASTA files into ColabFold-compatible CSV inputs.
+1. Combine query and prey FASTA files into ColabFold-compatible CSV inputs.
 2. Runs ColabFold multimer predictions on these CSV files.
-3. Parses the resulting ipTM scores and averages them per interaction.
+3. Parses the resulting ipTM scores and averages them for each query-prey pair.

 ---